Referrals for Koala

 - Other activities that may also ‘significantly impact’ on koalas such as making applications to change land use in an area with koalas (e.g. establishing dog kennels in habitat areas)

-- Property ‘improvements’ that may disrupt movement of koalas between habitat areas.
+- Property ‘improvements’ that may disrupt the movement of koalas between habitat areas.

 Given this is federal law, such requirements to refer actions also applies to actions that may have already been approved/permitted by local councils and state government.
 The Environment Protection and Biodiversity Conservation Act 1999 also contains significant penalties for non-compliance of this law.